1954 24 Hours of Le Mans: Entries

 Gordini arrived with four cars, competing in three classes.
 The lead car, a T24S driven by Behra and Simon, had a 3.0L engine developing 230 bhp and new Messier disc brakes was capable of over 230 km/h.
 Gordini also entered a pair of older T15S, also with disc-brakes but with 2.5L and 2.0L engines respectively.
 Talbot sent no works team this year but supplied an improved 4.5L engine (now capable of 280 bhp) for the T26 spyders of the three private entries (Levegh, Meyrat, Grignard).

 In the S-2000 class Bristol returned with three coupés developed from the previous year's model, with better styling and improved aerodynamics.
 There were also three Frazer-Nashes, using the same Bristol engine, as well as the first entries in the race for Triumph (an off-the shop-floor TR2) and Maserati.

 Porsche returned with three cars to contest the S-1500 category against the OSCAs.
-The Porsche 550s were given a new quad-cam engine making 110 bhp and 210 km/h, and this year were open-top spyders.
+The Porsche 550s were given the new quad-cam Porsche 547 engine making 110 bhp and 210 km/h, and this year were open-top spyders.
 Another was also given a smaller 1089cc engine for the S-1100 class.

-The small British sportscar firm Kieft arrived with two cars to take on the smallest Porsche – bringing the first fibreclass chassis to Le Mans.
+The small British sportscar firm Kieft arrived with two cars to take on the smallest Porsche – bringing the first fibreglass chassis to Le Mans.
 One was also the first car with the new Coventry Climax FWA engine.

 The small-engine classes were well-represented, and again dominated by the French Renault and Panhard derivatives.
 This year DB had five cars present that comprised a pair of the tiny new central-seat HBR model with Panhard engines and three HDR models using rear-engined Renault power.
 Panhard itself, now with a full racing department, had 4 works entries built by Monopole who also had their own entry.